Llewellyn Formation

 The Llewellyn Formation is a mapped bedrock unit in eastern Pennsylvania.
 It was previously known as the "coal measures" and the post-Pottsville rocks.
 The formation is named for the community of Llewellyn in Schuylkill County.

 Description

 The Llewellyn is defined as a gray, fine- to coarse-grained sandstone, siltstone, shale, conglomerate, and anthracite coal in repetitive sequences.
 Although gray (light to dark) is the dominant color, other colors described include: buff, dark to light brown, and black.
+It contains the worlds thickest anthracite coal bed, the Mammoth vein.

 Depositional environment

 The Llewellyn was deposited upon a broad flat plain with sediment-choked rivers delivering detritus from the eroding uplands that were located to the southeast.
 Fluctuations in sea level, coupled with the shifting nature of the rivers and highlands, allowed dense forests to grow on the broad plain.
 As a result, a large amount of organic matter was buried and eventually turned to coal.
 The repetitive nature of these sediments have been well documented and are often called cyclothems.